Miss Earth 2009: Winning answer

 For the 9th edition of Miss Earth, no single final question was asked.
-Instead, images were flashed on screen and each of the eight finalists were tasked to tell something about it.
+Instead, images were flashed on screen and each of the eight finalists was tasked to say something about it.

 Statement of Miss Earth 2009: "I come from a country that has the largest rainforest in the world, and it is also known as the 'lungs of the world'.
 But we cannot just say that we are the 'lungs of the world' because my country produces a lot of air pollution as well." – Larissa Ramos, represented Brazil.